Skip to content

 Is It Hard to Get Into Flint Hills Technical College?
 Acceptance Rate & Requirements

 As a public institution in Emporia, Kansas, Flint Hills Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 68%.
+The graduation rate is roughly 68%.

 Can I Afford It?